 Pacman frogs spend most of their time half-buried in leaf litter waiting for prey.

 They are most active at night and during the rainy season when breeding occurs.
 During the dry season they go through a dormant period (i.e. estivate).

 Are Pacman Frogs Good Pets?

 Pac-mans make a great pet frog.
-The Surinam horned, Argentine horned and Cranwell’s horned species make the best choice for a beginner.
+The Surinam horned, Argentine horned, and Cranwell’s horned frogs make the best choice for a beginner.